isDanielWang/isdanielwang.github.io/_pages/about.md

                             <br>
                             <a href="../files/PA-1-regression.pdf">pdf</a> | <a href="https://github.com/isDanielWang/CS5487-Programming-Assignment-1-Regression/blob/main/Summary.ipynb">report</a> | <a href="https://github.com/isDanielWang/CS5487-Programming-Assignment-1-Regression/blob/main/P1_model.py">code</a>
                             <br>
-                          <p>In this programming assignment, I first implement and test some of the regression methods (least-squares, regularized LS, L1-regularized LS, robust regression, Bayesian regression) based on the basic libraries.
-I also estimate the number of people in an image using the above regression methods and do analysis.</p>
+                          <p>In this programming assignment, I first implemented and tested some of the regression methods (least-squares, regularized LS, L1-regularized LS, robust regression, Bayesian regression) based on the basic libraries.
+I also estimated the number of people in an image using the above regression methods and did analysis.</p>
                         </td>
                     </tr>
                     </tbody>